SOLAR PANELS REBATE

-While we don’t control any of the rebates – and they aren’t actually called rebates – we can help you navigate and understand what is available to you as a consumer installing solar for your home.
+While we don’t control any of the rebates – and they aren’t called rebates – we can help you navigate and understand what is available to you as a consumer looking to install solar for your home.

 Small-scale Renewable Energy Scheme